 - Step 1 – Melt 2 tablespoons of butter over medium heat in a medium-sized stockpot.
 Add onion, carrots, and celery and cook for 2 -3 minutes or until fragrant.
 Then stir in garlic and cook for 1 more minute, constantly stirring to avoid burning the garlic.

 - Step 2 – Add chicken, potatoes, water, chicken bouillons, and black pepper and mix to dissolve.
-Simmer until the veggies are tender, about 8 – 10 minutes.
+Simmer until the veggies are tender and the chicken is cooked, about 8 – 10 minutes.

 - Step 3 – In a small bowl, combine cornstarch and heavy cream.
 Reserve.